Top 10 Health benefits of Lemon - History of Lemon - Lemon Water for Weight loss

 Lemons are native to the Asian continent, where they are predominantly grown.

-The health benefits of lemons are remarkable.
+Lemon health benefits are remarkable.
 Lemons are high in vitamin C and antioxidants, making them an appealing mid-day snack.

 Including lemons in the everyday diet aids in weight loss, improves heart health, lowers blood sugar and reduces the risk of cardiovascular diseases.